TrebledJ/trebledj.github.io/content/posts/projects/2019-05-01-e-payment-desktop-application.md

 5. Otherwise, they haven't lost it.
 So they place the card on top of the RFID reader.
 6. Wait one second for the reader to scan the card.
 7. Watch their card ID appear on the screen.
-8. Absorb the details shown on a second page (card number, student ID, balance, whether or not the card is active).
+8. Absorb the details shown on a second page (card number, student ID, balance, whether the card is active).
 9. Leave the site.

 Exciting, right?